-Golf may be one of the world's oldest sports full of tradition, but there is some modern technology which can help your game.
+Golf may be one of the world's oldest sports full of tradition, but there is some modern technological advances that can help your game.

 Clubs — the modern golf club has come a long way from the wooden sticks used to hit around pebbles in the dunes of Scotland.
 Today's sets of woods and irons are developed using computer technology to provide durability, weight distribution, hitting distance and accuracy.
 They are also made using advanced materials such as titanium, graphite and zirconia. more about golf clubs.

 Range Finders — It is helpful to know how far it is to the pin, or how far your last drive was.
-There is a lot of equipment that can help with measurements in golf, such as golf hand-held GPS units, golf GPS watches and golf range-finders.
-See a listing of Golf Range Finders in our online store.
+There is a lot of equipment that can help with measurements in golf, such as golf hand-held GPS units, golf GPS watches and golf range-finders. more about rangefinders.

 - Biomechanics of Sport

 - The Future of Fitness Testing — technology helping assess the athlete.

 - Sports Technology — the use of technology is just one of those areas that has made an impact on many sports in the modern day.